project2051/docker-workshop/01_Start/README.md

 ```
 ***We highly recommend docker-osx, as it will enable some cool features later on***

-The -i switch is for interactive docker and -t is for pseudo-tty.
+The -i switch is for interactive mode and -t is to allocate a pseudo-tty.
 We strongly encourage you to mess it up and run
 `docker run ubuntu bash`, `docker run -i ubuntu bash`, `docker run -t ubuntu bash`.
 Learn on your mistakes!
 Docker got loads of switches and commands, not just run. `docker help` is your friend.
 If in doubt use it!